Advanced Practice Registered Nurses / Physician Assistants

 Participate in quality review and performance improvement projects.

 Participate in the performance appraisal process.

-Use problem-solving and conflict resolution skills to foster effective work relationships.
+Use problem-solving and conflict resolution skills to foster effective work relationships with team members.

 Maintain required competencies.

 Pursue professional growth.